lawrennd/old_talks/_gp/includes/planck-cmp-master-gp.md

 \figure{\includepng{\diagramsDir/physics/mollweide-sample-cmb}{50%}{vertical-align:middle}}{A simulation of the Cosmic Microwave Background obtained through sampling from the relevant Gaussian process covariance (in polar co-ordinates).}{mollweide-sample-cmb}

-\notes{The simulation was created by [Boris Leistedt](https://ixkael.github.io/), see the [original Jupter notebook here](https://github.com/ixkael/Prob-tools/blob/master/notebooks/The%20CMB%20as%20a%20Gaussian%20Process.ipynb).}

 \newslide{}